BaderLab/GenAnT/setup/Preprocess Reference Species.md

 mkdir -p mmus_GRC39_embl ; cd mmus_GRC39_embl
 ```

-Download the softmasked assembly, annotation (gff), protein fasta, and translated CDS fasta for that species.
-The assembly and GFF files are for liftoff and TOGA, while the protein fasta and transladed CDS files are for orthofinder.
+Download the softmasked assembly, annotation (GFF), protein FASTA, and translated CDS FASTA for that species.
+The assembly and GFF files are for LiftOff and TOGA, while the protein FASTA and translated CDS files are for orthofinder.

 Download assembly.
 Don't forget to use the assembly with the"sm" option, as we need a softmasked assembly for TOGA.